Assistant Director for Accounts Receivable & Payable

 - Advanced Microsoft Excel skills.

-- Master's degree in Accounting, Business, Finance, or related field from a regionally accredited college or university;
+- Master's degree in Accounting, Business, Finance, or related field from an institutionally accredited college or university;

 - Two (2) years of experience in accounts receivable and payable;